unknownanalytics/web-app/README.md

-This is the web app module for [unknownanalytics](unknownanalytics.com/) Simple analytics to protect user privacy and get only essentials metrics.
+This is the code source for [unknownanalytics](unknownanalytics.com/).

+Minimalist website analytics that protect user privacy.

 # App architecture